Updated: Dec 14, 2020

 The dominant theme of Proverbs is our choice between obeying God (fear / wisdom) and giving into temptation (sin / wickedness).
 We choose.

-This was created as a supplement to the Sunday School lesson for June 7, 2020, our first lesson on the book of Proverbs.
+This was created as a supplement our introduction to the book of Proverbs.

 The fear of the Lord is the beginning of knowledge.
 Proverbs 1:7